Original air date: October 8, 1990

-While the Enterprise is on a medical mission to transport a sick child to a Starbase medical lab, Data begins acting oddly.
+The Enterprise is on a medical mission to transport a sick child to a starbase medical lab after a prank from the boy's brother went awry.
+While escorting the older boy to pay his sick brother a visit, Data begins acting oddly.
 Without warning, he turns off the life-support systems on the bridge, forcing the rest of the crew to evacuate.
-He then commandeers the ship by imitating Picard's voice and setting security codes so that only he can control all the crucial systems, and sets a new course to an unknown destination.
+He then commandeers the ship by imitating Picard's voice and setting security codes so that only he can control all the crucial systems, then sets a new course to an unknown planet.

 Tropes featured in "Brothers":